DNA vaccine: ELI immunization

 Another approach to DNA vaccination is expression library immunization (ELI).
 Using this technique, potentially all the genes from a pathogen can be delivered at one time, which may be useful for pathogens that are difficult to attenuate or culture.
 ELI can be used to identify which genes induce a protective response.
 This has been tested with Mycoplasma pulmonis, a murine lung pathogen with a relatively small genome.
 Even partial expression libraries can induce protection from subsequent challenge.

-Helpful tabular comparison

 Dosage

 The delivery method determines the dose required to raise an effective immune response.
 Saline injections require variable amounts of DNA, from 10 μg to 1 mg, whereas gene gun deliveries require 100 to 1000 times less.
 Generally, 0.2 μg – 20 μg are required, although quantities as low as 16 ng have been reported.
 These quantities vary by species.
 Mice for example, require approximately 10 times less DNA than primates.
 Saline injections require more DNA because the DNA is delivered to the extracellular spaces of the target tissue (normally muscle), where it has to overcome physical barriers (such as the basal lamina and large amounts of connective tissue) before it is taken up by the cells, while gene gun deliveries drive/force DNA directly into the cells, resulting in less "wastage".